 At Oasis Digital we operate mostly as a geographically distributed team, or rather as a set of teams (for various projects).
 We are scattered around our city, our country, and in a few cases, globally.
 We’ve learned a lot about how to succeed this way, summarized as 14 tools for a productive distributed team:

-(1) Telephone.
-Phone calls, including mobile, long distance, and conference calls are very cheap nowadays.
-If they aren’t cheap enough for you, use Skype.
-Either way, don’t hesitate to pick up that phone – real time voice conversation is the closest match to in-person interaction, of all the tools in this list.
-At Oasis Digital, we typically use a regular weekly conference calls as a baseline, with more calls of all kinds as needed.
+(1) Online meeting / telephone.
+Effective online meeting tools are available inexpensively or sometimes free; telephone calls, including mobile, long distance, and conference calls are free or inexpensive.
+Either way, don’t hesitate to spend time together and live discussion, with at least voice and ideally video.
+Especially the early stages of a project, this is by far the closest match to in-person interaction, of all the tools in this list.
+At Oasis Digital, we typically use a regular weekly discussions as a baseline, with more discussions of all kinds as needed.
+(Frequently at the beginning of a project, less frequently over tim.)

 (2) Instant Messaging.
-Beware that your time is valuable though; don’t type out a long conversation.
-Pick up the phone.
+Beware that your time is valuable though; don’t type out a long conversation, when it gets complex talk live instead.
 The key value in IM is as a substitute for the awareness of who is available and working, that would be obvious in the same office.

-(3) Email is probably the most important tool.
-Its biggest benefit is that it creates a trail of conversations; use this to avoid having the same conversation more than once.
-I strongly suggests summarizing all decisions in an email, even if the decision is reached by phone, IM, in-person, etc. As above, beware that email can consume unlimited amount of time, and don’t hesitate to pick up the phone.
+(3) Email is especially helpful to create a thread, a trail of key decisions.
+I suggest summarizing key decisions, especially when they span between different teams, in a (hopefully concise) email – even if the decision was reached by meeting, phone, IM, in-person, etc. As above, beware that email can consume unlimited amount of time, and don’t hesitate to switch to live discussion if it gets complex.

 (4) Airplane / Car / Train.
 The most powerful tool to help a distributed team work well is occasional in-person interaction.